eiqinzulkifli22/GojesProjectProposal/README.md

 # CalorieTracker

 ### 1.1 INTRODUCTION
 The application that we are going to develop is mobile application and the name is given as Calorie Tracker.
-The target users of this system is public people and for those who concern about their health especially calorie intake in daily.
+The target users of this system is public people and for those who concern about their health especially daily calorie intake.
 We plan to do several functions such as scan the food calories, calculate the user’s calorie intake and calculate the calorie burns by pedometer.
 More details will be explain in this proposal below.

 ### 1.2 PROBLEM DESCRIPTION
 #### 1.2.1  Background of the problem